 Visual Design in eLearning – The Bridge between Information and Understanding

-In our blog How Learning Analytics & Data-Driven Design are creating user-centred digital learning, we discussed the importance of data-driven design and learner analytics in creating eLearning that is tailored to your learners.
+In our blog Learning Analytics: The Ultimate Guide, we discussed the importance of data-driven design and learner analytics in creating eLearning that is tailored to your learners.
 In this article, we are switching the focus to how your eLearning content looks and how Visual Design is vital for improving usability and understanding.

 Talking about design can be confusing as it is such a broad category with many different subgenres.
 The most relevant ones in the L&D industry are Instructional Design and Visual Design.